JY522IC/Project-14-Developing-a-sensing-area-visualisation-tool-for-laparoscopic-drop-in-gamma-probe/README.md

   - Meeting with Dr.Daniel
   - Implement the problem we meet for find the depth and position of probe and coordinates
   - Discussion with kaizhong about the calibration problem with lens

+### 2022/12/01 10am-1pm
+  - Finish making the PPT template
+  - Try some way to fix the problem based on the original code

+### 2022/12/02 10am-12am
+  - Look up the information about self-calibration using Pyrealsense camera

+### 2022/12/03 1pm-6pm
+  - Using Intel RealSense Viewer for On-chip Calibration, Tare clibration, focus-length calibration